6 Fantastic US Zoos

 Disney’s Animal Kingdom

-Although it is one of Disney’s least visited parks (it comes in just above Hollywood Studios for # of annual visitors), Animal Kingdom is worthy of a visit if you have the time, need a bit of a break from endless theme park rides, and in general, like zoos.
+Although it is one of Disney’s least visited parks (it comes in just above Hollywood Studios in terms of annual visitation), Animal Kingdom is worthy of a visit if you have the time, need a bit of a break from endless theme park rides, and in general, like zoos.

 With 2000 animals and 300 species on 500 acres of land, it’s one of the world’s largest theme parks.